Ultimate Guide to Nootropics | Part 5 | Fish Oil

 We’ve now formed a basic understanding of what fish oil is, so now it’s time to explore what it actually does.
 As discussed fairly briefly earlier in the article, fish oil has a supportive role in many biological systems throughout the body.
 This has been attributed to its ability to support healthy inflammatory responses (DHA in particular).
-It supports healthy inflammatory responses directly by inhibiting nuclear factor kappa B (NF-κB), which is a very important mediator of proinflammatory cytokines.
+It supports healthy inflammatory responses directly by inhibiting nuclear factor kappa B (NF-κB), which is a very important mediator of cytokines.
 NF-κB is also particularly sensitive to oxidative stress; this is because NF-κB is normally bound to an inhibitory protein called IκB, which is degraded by oxidative stress.
-DHA increases levels of endogenous intracellular antioxidants, such as glutathione, and thus prevents NF-κB activation by preventing the degradation of IκB.
-DHA also activates peroxisome proliferator activated receptor (PPAR‐γ), activation of which directly decreases the induction of inflammatory cytokines whilst also interrupting NF-κB activation.
+DHA increases levels of glutathione, and thus regulates NF-κB activation by regulating the degradation of IκB.
+DHA also activates peroxisome proliferator activated receptor (PPAR‐γ), activation of which directly decreases the induction of cytokines whilst also interrupting NF-κB activation.
 Furthermore, a significant portion of our brain cells but also other cells throughout our bodies are made up of DHA.
 The DHA in these cells is bound to phospholipids, which get degraded during tissue stress.
 This causes a release of free DHA.
 DHA is subsequently oxidised to resolvins and protectins.
-Resolvins downregulate NF-κB expression and protectins prevent IL-1β mediated stimulation of the pro-inflammatory enzyme cyclooxygenase (COX)(Bradbury, 2011).
+Resolvins downregulate NF-κB expression and protectins regulate IL-1β mediated stimulation of the enzyme cyclooxygenase (COX)(Bradbury, 2011).
 Healthy inflammatory responses are the underlying mechanism for most of the positive effects associated with fish oil listed earlier in the article, since a lot of biological functions are mediated by inflammatory and oxidative mechanisms.